 Scotland travel resources

-So now you know how you’re going to travel to Scotland, you might want to read about the best time to visit Scotland.
+So now you know how you're going to travel to Scotland, find out when is the best time to visit Scotland.